Hybrid Pipelines

 )

-Clean up columns no longer needed downstream and rename for clarity.
+Remove columns that are no longer needed and rename one for clarity before the final aggregation.

 Operation: Drop / Rename Columns